 In the study done by Mike Yetter from the University of Pennsylvania, they assessed the effects of heavy back squats performed just 4 minutes before multiple 40-meters sprint trials.

-And what amazes me the most was the results came after just 4-minutes.
+- The results showed a significant increase in speed (and what amazes me the most was the results came after just 4-minutes).

 Please note that it was done by highly trained athletes with almost maximum load.
 But still.
 For speed, squats are king.